turnerlabs/antiope/docs/Customizations.md

 Because the customized Lambda Functions and StepFunctions tie into the existing Antiope structure, you must first deploy Antiope.
 You can use deploy_stack's ability to import it's parameters from other stacks to provide the references for that structure.

-Lastly, if you've got a add-on StepFunction you need to add that StepFunction's ARN to the `next_function` attribute in the config gile.
+Lastly, if you've got a add-on StepFunction you need to add that StepFunction's ARN to the `next_function` attribute in the config file.

 1. Deploy the main Antiope
 2. Create manifest in the custom repo to point to the Antiope Stacks
 3. Deploy the custom stack
-4. Get the stepfunction arn fro the custom stack
+4. Get the StepFunction ARN from the custom stack
 5. Add it to the config file, push config file.